openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 and the skin, guaranteeing the order in which handlers and mappings are invoked, regardless of when the skin was created or replaced.

-The `InputMap` provides additional separation between the key mappings and the functions associated with the said mappings.
+The `InputMap` provides additional separation between the key mappings and the functions associated with the those mappings.
 This enables the application to map these two aspects separately.
 For example, a new function (like the "next word" described earlier) can be mapped to an existing (platform-specific) mapping, or, alternatively, a new key can be mapped to an existing function, for instance, mapping `ctrl-D` to the "delete paragraph" function.